Background on Hoopla

 - Respect sexual boundaries, on and off stage.

 - Improvise from a place of fun, love, kindness and respect for your fellow improvisers and audience.

 - Safety, trust and support is always more important than the temporary existence of an improv scene.
 So if in doubt, stop the scene, and you won’t be made to feel bad for doing so.

 - Risky subject matter in scenes is to be treated with full emotional intelligence, and your teacher is there to help you with this.

 - Help us to create an environment free from harassment of any kind, on and off stage.

 We ask our students, teachers and performers to respect this at all times.

-As an aside, it also helps us to run a fun workshop if you can turn up on time and not use mobile phones in workshops.
+It also helps us to run a fun workshop if you can turn up on time and not use mobile phones in workshops.

-This document is open to feedback:
+This document is open to feedback

 Our Code of Conduct & Diversity Policies come from recent consultation with various improvisers, performers, students and diversity officers.